davidjsmith44/NLP-Fed-Speeches/README.md

 While the ARIMAX models created non-zero foreacasts for the changes in interest rates, the magnitude of these forecasts was limited to around +/- 1 basis point, which is considerably smaller than the standard deviation of the changes in interest rates.
 Further, the coefficients for the Federal Reserve Speech distances were all statistically insignificant.

-The ARIMAX model for the 3 year forward rate demonstrated the largest forecasts, which makes sense since the Fed is slow to make policy changes that the market does not expect over in a period of slow growth.
+The ARIMAX model for the 2 and 3 year forward rate demonstrated the largest forecasted changes in interest rate.
+This  makes sense since the Fed is slow to make policy changes that the market does not expect over in a period of slow growth.
+However, the magnitude of these forecasts still only explains a small portion of the noise in the interest rate time series.

 ## CONCLUSIONS/FURTHER STUDY
 ---